AriFordsham/GHCWiki/static-data.md

 `StaticObject#` primitive type which is a reference to an object in the static compact region.

 `StaticObject#` supports the following primop:

 ```
-   fromStaticObject#::StaticObject#-> a
+   fromStaticObject# :: StaticObject# -> a
 ```

 The linter should ensure that the type of the static object is `a`.

 We provide the following GHC/Template Haskell API:

 ```
    -- | Add an object in compact normal form in the static compact region
-   addStaticObject :: a ->QStaticObject#-- | Helper: use addStaticObject and produce "fromStaticObject# obj :: a" expression
+   addStaticObject :: a -> Q StaticObject#

+   -- | Helper: use addStaticObject and produce "fromStaticObject# obj :: a" expression
-   asStaticObject :: a ->QExpr
+   asStaticObject :: a -> Q Expr
 ```